 1. Invest in workforce management resources

 InVision’s support team uses workforce management software to help them manage schedules and ensure shifts are always covered while giving team members the flexibility to take breaks or adjust hours.
 Their Senior Director of Support Sean Kinney explains:

 |“Once you expand your scope globally, maintaining minimum staffing levels can be prohibitively expensive for a smaller support organization… A scheduling tool is important for coordinating schedules across all regions so that you know that you’ve got the staffing you need around the clock.”|

 At Intercom, workforce management falls under the purview of our support ops team.
 Our Global Director of Customer Support Kaitlin Pettersen explains why we have dedicated team members looking after this area:

 |“The operational complexities of building and growing a global support team are not small.
 Building out a workforce management muscle alongside sharp analytics and insights has been huge, as well as working with our teams on the front line to understand what’s working and what’s not.”|

 2. Ensure smooth handoffs between regions

 Customer support issues don’t conveniently resolve themselves at the end of a shift.
 So smooth handoffs between regions are critical to maintain a great customer experience.
-The last thing you want is for customers to have to re-explain their issue just because they’re now working with a different team member.
+The last thing you want is for customers to have to re-explain their issue just because they’re now working with a different team customer support agent.

-“Real-time dashboards are essential so that everyone around the world can see and make adjustments dynamically
+“Real-time dashboards are essential so that everyone around the world can see and make adjustments dynamically”